-If you love these fries, must try it at home.
+If you love these potato fries, must try it at home.
 But don’t forget to let me know your valuable feedback over this recipe in the comment section below.

 Jhuri aloo bhaja recipe | bengali jhur jhure alu bhaja recipe

 Total time: 35 mins

 Served for: 5-6 people

 - 800 gm aloo or potatoes